A Taxonomy for Inference in Causal Model Families: Introduction

 While causality has been thoroughly formalized within the last decade \citep{pearl2009causality,peters2017elements}, and deep learning advanced, the issue of tractability of inference \citep{cooper1990computational, roth1996hardness, choi2020probabilistic} has been left unscathed.
-It is generally known that semantic graphs like Bayesian Networks (BNs) \citep{pearl1995bayesian} scale exponentially for marginal inference, while computation graphs (or probabilistic circuits) like sum-product networks (SPNs) \citep{poon2011sum} scale in polynomial time.
-A conversion method considered in \citet{zhao2015relationship} showed how to compile back and forth between SPNs and BNs.
-Yet, diverging views on tractable causal inference were reported, see \cite{papantonis2020interventions} and \citep{zevcevic2021interventional}.
-The former argues using the aforementioned conversion scheme, which leads to a degenerate BN with no causal semantics, while the latter proposes a partial neural-causal model that leverages existing interventional data to tractabily perform causal inferences.
-Motivated by these discrepancies and lack of clarity, this work focusses on investigating systematically if, when, how and under what cost the different types of causal inference occur in tractable manner.
+It is generally known that semantic graphs like Bayesian Networks (BNs, \citet{pearl1995bayesian}) scale exponentially for marginal inference, while computation graphs (or probabilistic circuits) like sum-product networks (SPNs, \citet{poon2011sum}) scale in polynomial (if not linear) time.
+A conversion method developed by \citet{zhao2015relationship} showed how to compile back and forth between SPNs and BNs.
+Yet, diverging views on tractable causal inference were reported, see discussions by \cite{papantonis2020interventions} or \citet{zevcevic2021interventional}.
+The former argues using the aforementioned conversion scheme, which leads to a degenerate BN with no causal semantics, while the latter proposes a partial neural-causal model that leverages existing interventional data to perform tractable causal inferences.
+Motivated by these discrepancies and lack of clarity, this work focusses on investigating systematically if, when, how and also under what cost the different types of causal inference occur in tractable manner.
+Our investigation of causal models reveals a tabular taxonomy to summarize recent research efforts and clarify what should be subject of further research, but also reveals a newly proposed model as an initial step towards said goal.

-We make the following contributions: (1) We provide theoretical results on SPN-based causal inference, (2) we prove that tractability of inference is being preserved for causal queries, (3) we provide a new SPN-based NCM called TNCM (4) we prove and empirically show that NCM \citep{xia2021causal} are inefficient in comparison TNCM, and (5) we perform an empirical evaluation density and causal effect estimation.
+We make the following contributions: (1) We prove the general impossibility result of tractable inference within parameterized SCM, (2) we provide a comprehensive view onto the different trade-offs between expressivity of a causal model and tractability in inference, classifying our models along with their properties within a tabular taxonomy, and finally (3) based on our taxonomy we propose a new model called TNCM that can perform linear time mechanism inference opposed to higher degree polynomials as in NCM \citep{xia2021causal}.